surtr1st/tereporto/README.md

 ![](https://img.shields.io/badge/Vue.js-35495E?style=for-the-badge&logo=vuedotjs&logoColor=4FC08D)
 ![](https://img.shields.io/badge/Rust-black?style=for-the-badge&logo=rust&logoColor=#E57324)

-- __Tereporto__ (テレポート) is a desktop-based application with the purpose of creating a shortcut when came to work with files and folders, take over the ability of _transferring files and folders_.
+- __Tereporto__ (テレポート) is a desktop-based application with the purpose of creating a shortcut when working with files and folders, taking over the ability to _transferr files and folders_.
 Tereporto is written in Tauri, with a user interface that makes it easier to work with and a back-end service written in Rust that enhances the transfer and also ensures safety when executing. <br />

 [Getting started](#getting-started) |
 [Installation](#installation)

 </div>